Frank Jack Fletcher: Wake Island: December 8–23, 1941

-However certain events took place that had a drastic impact on the relief effort.
-The primary event was the relief of Admiral Kimmel as CinC PAC, to be replaced by Admiral Chester Nimitz.
-Since Nimitz was in Washington, D.C., VAdm William Pye assumed the duties of CinC PAC on December 17, until Nimitz's arrival.
-Pye brought in personnel from his staff (he commanded the Pacific Fleet Battleships) and debates began regarding the intelligence information being provided, primarily whether the Japanese Navy had moved aircraft carriers to Wake in support their invasion.
+However, certain events took place that had a drastic impact on the relief effort.
+The primary event was the relief of Kimmel as CinC PAC by Admiral Chester Nimitz.
+Since Nimitz was in Washington, D.C., Vice Admiral William Pye assumed the duties of CinC PAC on December 17, until Nimitz's arrival.
+Pye brought in personnel from his staff (he commanded the Pacific Fleet battleships), and debates began regarding the intelligence information being provided, primarily whether the Japanese Navy had moved aircraft carriers to Wake in support of their invasion.
 On December 22, the Japanese began another invasion attempt of Wake.
-Given the new invasion and a lack of understanding regarding disposition of Japanese naval forces in the area, Pye ordered TF 14 to return to Pearl Harbor on December 22, thus abandoning the relief effort.
-Fletcher obeyed the recall orders and returned TF 14 to Pearl Harbor and on the return trip, the equipment loaded on the Tangier was delivered to Midway Island.
+Given the new assault and a lack of understanding regarding the disposition of Japanese naval forces in the area, Pye ordered TF 14 to return to Pearl Harbor on December 22, abandoning the relief effort.
+On the return trip, the equipment loaded on Tangier was delivered to Midway Island.

 January–April 1942

-On January 1, 1942, Fletcher took command of Task Force 17 built around the carrier Yorktown.
-Although a surface fleet admiral, he was chosen over more senior officers to lead a carrier task force.
+On January 1, 1942, Fletcher took command of Task Force 17, built around the carrier Yorktown.
+Although a surface fleet admiral, he was chosen over more senior officers to lead the carrier task force.
 He learned air operations on the job while escorting troops to the South Pacific.
-He was junior TF commander under tutelage of the experts: Vice Admiral William Halsey during the Marshalls-Gilberts raids in February; Vice Admiral Wilson Brown attacking the enemy landings on New Guinea in March; and had aviation expert Rear Admiral Aubrey Fitch with him during the first Battle of the Coral Sea.
+He was the junior TF commander under the tutelage of the experts: Vice Admiral William Halsey during the Marshalls-Gilberts raids in February; Vice Admiral Wilson Brown attacking the enemy landings on New Guinea in March; and he had aviation expert Rear Admiral Aubrey Fitch with him during the first Battle of the Coral Sea.

 On April 19, 1942, Fletcher was designated Commander Cruisers, Pacific Fleet, with additional duty as Commander Cruiser Division Four.